earthstar-project/earthstar-pub/README.md

   * `flyctl logs`
 * Launch your browser
   * `flyctl open`

+Don't try to "suspend" or "resume" your site, that seems to break Fly.io.
+Also it seems to fail if you delete a site and make a new one with the same name.

+This isn't set up with a persistant volume for storing data, but the data seems to last "long enough" to be useful as a pub.
+Fly.io doesn't shut down your server during periods of inactivity so your data will last a while, and even if it gets wiped it will be re-populated with data synced up from browser clients.

 TODO: how to customize your pub using the `title` and `notes` field in [example.js](https://github.com/earthstar-project/earthstar-pub/blob/master/example.js).
 Right now we're running the code using `npm run start` which uses all the default command line options; I'm not yet sure how to change the command line that runs.
 We might have to make our own Dockerfile.